top of page

 Dr. Meredith T. Niles

 Meredith is an interdisciplinary food systems scientist that studies behavior and policy across agriculture and food systems.
 Her research focus is in advancing efforts to achieve sustainable food security and improve health, environmental, and rural livelihood outcomes in food systems.
-Her two primary areas of research focus include 1) farmer's adoption of sustainable management practices and 2)Improving food security, nutrition and health outcomes during climate change and public health crises.
+Her two primary areas of research focus include 1) farmer's adoption of sustainable management practices that reduce environmental and public health impacts and 2)Improving food security, nutrition and health outcomes during climate change and public health crises.

 Does Home and Wild Food Procurement Enhance Food Security in High-Income Countries?